Are you a beginner looking to improve your bowling?

 It actually is!

 The ball introduces us to a new coverstock called GI-17 Solid Reactive.
 The coverstock is completed by a 2000 Abrasion finish.
 The core of this ball is as strong as its material.
-The material used to formulate the coverstock is the powerful RAD-X.
+The material used to formulate the coverstock is a powerful RAD-X.

 - Great Build